 Cheap Food In Luang Prabang

-My favorite spots to eat basically any meal in Luang Prabang is the night market!
-Here is the budget travelers dreams with meals costing a couple of dollars.
-Whether you are craving something sweet, noodles, rice or a simple baguette, you can get it all at the Luang Prabang Night Market.
+My favorite spot to eat basically any meal in Luang Prabang is the night market!
+Here are the budget travelers’ dreams with meals costing a couple of dollars.
+Whether you are craving something sweet, noodles, rice, or a simple baguette, you can get it all at the Luang Prabang Night Market.